San Diego Museum Month February 2026: 20 Best Museums for Kids

 Comic-Con Museum in Balboa Park

 This museum always makes the top list of museums to visit, however, there is not a ton there for kids to see and do.
 They do have a Pac-Man exhibit in the basement that my kids enjoyed.
 The target audience for this museum is individuals who enjoy Comic-Con.
 They did have a traveling Spider-Man exhibit with memorabilia from the movie, but unfortunately, that exhibit has moved on.
 I would say visit it for Museum Month if you have a comic book superfan, otherwise you are ok to skip this one.
+This museum is NOT included in the Balboa Park Explorer Pass so Museum Month is a great time to visit.

 This museum is $25 / adult $18 / teenager and $12/child.
 Under 6 are free.
 So for Museum Month, you could go for $12/adult, $9/teenager, and $6/child.
 They are only offering the half-ff deal on Mondays, Tuesdays, Thursdays, and Fridays and it’s limited to two adults and two kids.
 No reservations are required.